ARM-software/ML-examples/cmsis-pack-examples/README.md

 The built artifacts will be located under the `out/` directory in the project root.

-## Execute project
+## Execute Project

 The project is configured for execution on Arm Virtual Hardware which removes the requirement for a physical hardware board.

-- When using a Fixed Virtual Platform installed locally:
+- When using a Fixed Virtual Platform (FVP) installed locally:
   ```shell
   $ <path_to_installed_FVP> -a ./out/kws/AVH-SSE-300-U55/Debug/kws.Debug+AVH-SSE-300-U55.axf -f ./FVP/FVP_Corstone_SSE-300/fvp_config.txt
   ```